Cort G300 RAW – One of The Highest Value Guitars

-As an example, I have a Schecter Hellraiser Hybrid PT-7 as well as an Ibanez AR300 which is made in South Korea by Cort Guitars and also the subject guitar, Cort G300 Raw made in Indonesia by Cort!
+As an example, I have a Schecter Hellraiser Hybrid PT-7 as well as an Ibanez AR300, which is made in South Korea by Cort Guitars and also the subject guitar, Cort G300 Raw, and one of the best guitars ever made, Cort M600, made in Indonesia by Cort!

 Check out my Cort guitar reviews here (more reviews will be added!)